ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

 1. Click the 'Pipeline permissions' button
 1. Add your pipeline

-In our pipeline, we can reference the secure file using the [DownloadSecureFile](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/download-secure-file?view=azure-devops) task.
+In our pipeline, we can access the secure file using the [DownloadSecureFile](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/download-secure-file?view=azure-devops) task.
 The task will download the certificate in the `$(Agent.TempDirectory)` directory.
 See the example below:

 ```yaml
 - task: DownloadSecureFile@1